vlakmaker/XueCodex/site/docs/topics/deep-learning/neural-network-forward-pass.md

 ## 🧠 Summary (Your Polished Words)

-&gt; In logistic regression, we calculate a probability using a weighted sum of inputs passed through a sigmoid function.
+> In logistic regression, we calculate a probability using a weighted sum of inputs passed through a sigmoid function.
 Neural networks extend this idea by stacking layers of these computations.
 Each layer transforms and mixes the inputs more deeply, creating a more powerful model that can learn complex patterns.
 Just like the brain, neurons in a neural network pass information to each other, and the entire network learns through forward and backward propagation.

 ---